Your Registered Retirement Savings Plan (RRSP) isn’t only an important retirement savings vehicle, it’s also a powerful tax saving tool.

 For example, if you made $180,000 in earned income last year.

-It’s important to remember that there are other things that can affect your RRSP deduction limit, such as pension adjustments and unused contribution room from previous years.
+It’s important to remember that other things can affect your RRSP deduction limit, such as pension adjustments and unused contribution room from previous years.

 That means if you contribute $1,000 to your RRSP and claim the tax deduction for that contribution, your taxable income will be reduced by $1,000.